erdemeray/IR_for_CVQKD/docs/source/Installation.rst

 Using Docker
 -----------------------------

 Another method to use the library is to utilize the Docker container.
 Use the provided Dockerfile in the `docker` folder to build the Docker image and run the container.
 Ensure that Docker is installed on your system.
-If Docker is not installed, you can download it from [here](https://docs.docker.com/get-docker/).
+If Docker is not installed, you can download it from `here <https://docs.docker.com/get-docker/>`_ .

 To use the Docker container, build the image by running the following command in the root directory of the cloned repository: